sourcefabric/Newscoop/newscoop/UPGRADE.md

 *If this produces a `chmod: changing permissions of [snip]` error, try it as `root`*

 The following files have to be removed.
-The script will try to do it automatically but in case it might not be able you can do it manually too!

 ```
 rm -rf application/configs/application.ini-dist